-(I would like to suggest) that the time has come to think differently.
-(I am of opinion that the rights should rather be to recognise a person as an Urban Bantu and that the rights should not pertain to a particular area.
-When the housing shortage was as acute as it was some years ago, it would have been difficult to think of such an idea, but(I suggest) that we are within sight of remedying this shortage.
-From Johannesburg population statistics(I do not) believe that the the urban population increase is at the progressive rate suggested by some writers.
-(I believe,/too, that the industrial development is being hampered by this restrictive concept of confining a person's rights to a particular urban area.
+has come to think differently.
+I am of opinion that the rights should rather be to recognise a person as an Urban Bantu and that the rights should not pertain to a particular area.
+When the housing shortage was as acute as it was some years ago, it would have been difficult to think of such an idea, but I suggest that we are within sight of remedying this shortage.
+From Johannes-burg population statistics I do not believe that the urban population increase is at the progressive rate suggested by a me writers.
+I believe, too, that the industrial developments being hampered by this restrictive concept of confining a person's rights to a particular urban area